 I was stuck and when i posted my question within a very short , short time i received feedback. i expected it to take 48 hrs min.
 I was very impressed. not only were they fast, they anticipated my problem since i was NOT completely clear in STATING IT, *** KUDOS TO (LARAVEL) AND EDWIN DIAZ AND ALSO (REACT0 ANDREW MEAD. – Pete, TrustPilot 1/18/2017

 I purchased a course yesterday and one today.
 Both courses in the span of an hour disappeared from my “Courses” list.
 They were there an hour ago.
 And when reaching out to Udemy support their response time was estimated at 1-2 business days.
 I don’t have time for this. – Jay, Consumer Affairs 5/3/2017

 This review is from instructor side.
 I have submitted my video for test , and I have resieved the answer, that it is not my video???
 I have contacted customer service.
 Keily from customer service, was very kind.
 But, she couldn’t help me.
 Thouse guys from video test crew, just been kidding me.
 I have been following their own instructions.
 Probably, they haven’t read it..
 Poor management, not friendly stuff. – Vadim G., TrustPilot 5/2/2017

 Our team was discussing Udemy and we realized some of us were pronouncing it differently from others.
 This made us wonder who was correct.
-Udemy has this video online to help people realize how to properly say the company name.
-Check it out below.
+Checkout the video below to learn how to properly say the company name.